hexxone/TeleJelly/TeleJelly/docs/search-recon/30-custom-and-forum-providers.md

 Observed behavior:

-- Homepage search form exists, but only a light trace was collected.
+- Homepage search is a stable GET form using `/?q=<term>`.
-- The site did not yet get enough probing to define a stable adapter.
+- A July 2026 `Airplane` search returned many broad matches, including unrelated magazines and the 2025 film.
+- The exact localized 1980 title returned no result.

 Current assessment: